 Summer is a time for no school, and I completely understand that.
 However, just because you don’t have homework doesn’t mean you can’t keep your mind active.
 Reading, brain games, and even testing your skills on a new language will keep your mind engaged.
 Are you traveling this summer?
 Use apps like Duolingo to pick up on foreign words and phrases to use in your travels and keep your brain on its toes.
 You can even challenge your friends to see who can get the highest streak!
 Activities such as these may also make transitioning back to school in the fall a bit easier.

 How are you going to spend your summer?
-Let us know in the comments!
+Tell us by dropping a line on Instagram, Facebook, or Twitter!